 The reason people are motivated to work for a platform like Glovo is mainly that it offers easy access.
 There are no barriers to access.
 You have a lot of flexibility so you can choose the hours you want to work.
 You can choose when you want to work and you can change your mind.
 It’s also an easy income.
 So if you need to make money at some point in your life you can just sign up and start working.
 So it’s an activity that on some occasions may fit your needs and expectations.

 How would you define Glovo’s relationship with its delivery riders?

 The relationship between Glovo and the riders, is both complex and constructive, as you can imagine.
-Constructive because in order for the platform, for the company, to improve both its current operations and to see where we’re going, the, the rider’s feedback is essential.
+Constructive because in order for the platform, for the company, to improve both its current operations and to see where we’re going, the rider’s feedback is essential.
 So we set up regular meetings with them, but also, in the context, it’s pretty complex too.